Jennie Margaret Gheer

-Jean “Jennie” Margaret Gheer (November 13, 1846 - June 20, 1910) was an American missionary and educator.
+Jean "Jennie" Margaret Gheer (November 13, 1846 – June 20, 1910) was an American missionary and educator.
 In 1879, at the age of 33, she was sent by the Woman's Foreign Missionary Society of the Methodist Episcopal Church to Japan.
 She founded Eiwa Jo Gakko in Fukuoka in 1885, the origin of Fukuoka Jo Gakko and Fukuoka Jo Gakuin, an educational institution for girls and women that flourishes to this day.

 Early life and education

-Fheer was born in Bellwood, Pennsylvania.
+Gheer was born in Bellwood, Pennsylvania.
 Her father was a furniture merchant.
 She graduated from Millersville State Normal School and worked as a public school teacher in Antis, Tyrone, and Altoona in Blair County.